z-sulit/SULIT_MFD_todo/README.md

 This is a beginner-friendly Django web application that functions as a classic To-Do List.
 Built using Django 6.1.1 and styled with Bootstrap 5, it allows users to manage a simple list of tasks through a clean, intuitive web interface.

-Below is a breakdown of the project's features and technical architecture.

 ## 🎯 Key Features

 *   **Add Tasks:** Users can add new to-do items using a search-style form embedded directly in the top navigation bar.